Stuwert/playthistonight/posts/pilediver-review-resident-evil-4.md

 I had often ended my play sessions feeling ragged, pausing an experience that had me constantly on edge.
 But now that it’s through, I’m seeing things more from Leon and Ada’s confident perspective.
 For all its moments of horror, *Resident Evil 4* made me feel like an action hero who survived.

 *Pilediver is a review series where I play through the many, many games in my backlog.
-This piece originally appeared on Play This Tonight.
 Thank you for reading.*